Rated T for violence, suggestive themes, and sensuality.

-In the late afternoon, a lady of the court arrived.
+In the later afternoon, a lady of the court arrived, striding through the entrance with a well-measured step.
 She looked quite out of place in the house of healing, for her attire was grand and she seemed neither ill nor injured.
 I observed her as she paced the house and stopped only to speak to Hyldir.
 There was a peculiar familiarity in the way they conversed.
 Something about the courtier made me think I'd seen her before, but I simply could not recall.

 "Many thanks, Lady Eirlys," he said with a gracious bow.
 "Perhaps I shall gift you with a boar if my hunt does indeed fare well."

-"I am well."
+"I do not need tending."
 She seemed rather amused by the question.
 "You are Lady Eirlys, I presume?"